 Although most of the children that come to us for help and support today are born in Thailand, they remain stateless without Thai national identification because their parents are undocumented migrants.
 As a result, they do not qualify for free or state-subsidised healthcare and face significant challenges accessing the Thai education system.

 By providing a residential home, school and healthcare for stateless children, we strive to break the cycle of disadvantage and poverty and provide a pathway to a safe, stable and more fulfilling future.

 Our approach involves mitigating risks, and promoting empowerment, development and positive opportunities for migrant children.
-Over the last 12 years, we have evolved from a small school project to one of the leading NGOs supporting migrant families and children in the Sangkhlaburi area.
+For the last 16 years, we have evolved from a small school project to one of the leading NGOs supporting migrant families and children in the Sangkhlaburi area.